 PLATINA – “Joint Working Group on professional competencies”

 At the aforementioned Round Table of the CCNR on education and training in June 2008, PLATINA offered support to the Social Partners in order to proceed their work on professional profiles.
-EDINNA as well as the CCNR followed and a first meeting of this Joint Working Group was organized in January 2009 in order to jointly discuss standards for professional competencies.
-The Joint Working Group currently consists of: Central Commission for the Navigation of the Rhine, European Barge Union, EDINNA, European Transport Workers' Federation, European Skippers Organisation, Platina, Danube Commission and the Sava Commission.
-The Joint Working Group meets on a regular basis and is currently developping the Consolidated Tables of STCIN Competencies for Operational and Management Level.
+EDINNA as well as the CCNR followed the initiative and a first meeting of a Joint Working Group was organized in January 2009 in order to jointly discuss standards for professional competencies.
+The Joint Working Group consisted of of: Secretariat of Central Commission for the Navigation of the Rhine, European Barge Union, EDINNA, European Transport Workers’ Federation, European Skippers Organisation, Platina, Secretariats of the Danube Commission and the Sava Commission.
+The Joint Working Group met on a regular basis and has developed the first draft of the Consolidated Tables of STCIN Competencies for Operational and Management Level.

 Social Partner Meetings

-EDINNA has a strong link with the employers as well as the employees' assocations.
-The European employers' associations as well as the European employees' associations are members of the Joint Working Group.
-EDINNA gave a presentation at the Sectoral Social Dialogue for Inland Navigation on possible “Standards of Training and Certification in Inland Navigation” (STCIN).
+EDINNA has a strong link with the employers as well as the employees’ association.
+The European employers’ associations (European Barge Union and European Skippers Organisation) as well as the European employees’ association (European Transport Workers’ Federation) were members of the Joint Working Group.
+EDINNA held various presentations at the Sectoral Social Dialogue for Inland Navigation on the concept of the “Standards of Training and Certification in Inland Navigation” (STCIN).

 EDINNA is an active stakeholder of the UNECE and has been requested to participate at the UNECE technical Working Group on Safety and Navigation Requirements in June 2009.
-In 2011, EDINNA has been requested to give a presentation on the development of the STCIN during the "Working Party on the standardisation of technical and safety requirements in Inland Navigation".
+From 2011 onwards EDINNA has been requested to give various presentations on the development of the STCIN during the “Working Party on the standardisation of technical and safety requirements in Inland Navigation”.